Satoru Kōsaki: Namco (1999–2005)

+Monaca (2005–present)

 Kōsaki's first major project with Monaca was the soundtrack for the 2006 anime television series The Melancholy of Haruhi Suzumiya.
-Series production director Yutaka Yamamoto recommended Kōsaki as the composer for the anime, who found it difficult to get involved in such a large scale project outside of Namco, serving as another reason for quitting the company to join Monaca.
+Series production director Yamamoto recommended Kōsaki as the composer for the anime, who found it difficult to get involved in such a large scale project outside of Namco, serving as another reason for quitting the company to join Monaca.
 An album containing three of his compositions ("God knows...", "Lost my music", and "Koi no Mikuru Densetsu") for the anime sold more than 136,000 copies in Japan and peaked at #5 on the weekly Oricon Singles Chart.
-"God knows..." in particular has received a lot of acclaim, although Kōsaki found it challenging to compose due to having little experience with band recording and playing guitar.
+"God knows..." in particular has received a lot of acclaim, although Kōsaki found it challenging to compose due to having little experience with band recording and playing guitar, so he studied band rock music.
+Although he often incorporated live musicians in his previous Namco work, this served as the first time he composed a track fully performed by a band.

-In 2007, he composed the soundtrack for the anime television series Lucky Star; the series' opening theme "Motekke!
+In 2007, he composed the soundtrack for the anime television series Lucky Star; the series' opening theme "Motteke!
 Sailor Fuku" peaked at #2 on the chart upon release.
 It would also go on to win the 2007 Radio Kansai Award, a subset of the Animation Kobe Theme Song Award.
 He found the workload overwhelming, as prior to joining Monaca he was not used to composing a large number of tracks under time constraints.